Omorani

 Omorani (Оморани) is a village in the municipality of Čaška, North Macedonia.
 It used to be part of the former municipality of Izvor.

 Demographics

-Toward the end of the 19th and beginning of the 20th centuries, Omorani traditionally was a mixed Orthodox Macedonian, Macedonian Muslim (Torbeš) and Muslim Albanian village.
+Toward the end of the 19th and beginning of the 20th centuries, Omorani traditionally was a mixed Orthodox Macedonian, Torbeš and Muslim Albanian village.
 During the Balkan Wars (1912-1913) the Muslim population left the village and resettled in the village of Sogle.

 According to the 2021 census, the village had a total of 152 inhabitants.
 Ethnic groups in the village include: